-The Classical Greek city-states flourished on the basis of production of goods and seaborne trade.
+The Classic Greek city-states flourished on the basis of production of goods and seaborne trade.
 The success was so great that the next natural step in the expansion of their activities was the establishment of colonial towns out in their markets in southern Italy, northern Greece and the Black Sea region.
 The consequence of this development was that the satellite cities / colonies gradually established their own production of goods to trade in their home markets and in even more distant regions.

 In the Mediterranean region new powers developed.
 The Phoenicians had success with maritime commerce, and Rome gradually incorporated the communities on the Italian peninsula in their economic and political system.
 With the coastal areas on the Italian peninsula already colonized the Roman expansion strategies became for a long time land oriented.

-Just as the expansion policies of the Classical Greek city states and of Rome looked like huge successes, but in actual fact were the beginning of the decline, the internationalization successes of “the Old Industrialized Countries” are actually the beginning of the end of their 600 years long economic and societal flowering.
+Just as the expansion policies of the Classic Greek city states and of Rome looked like huge successes, but in actual fact were the beginning of the decline, the internationalization successes of “the Old Industrialized Countries” are actually the beginning of the end of their 600 years long economic and societal flowering.

 It is still "The Old Industrialized Countries” national task to maintain a well-functioning society, education, infrastructure, hospitals and other welfare services and defense, but the production and economy needed to meet all these economic demands are with increasing speed fleeing the “Old Industrialized Countries”.